Jane Aceng

 Jane Ruth Aceng (born 11 May 1968) is a Ugandan pediatrician and politician.
 She is the Minister of Health in the Cabinet of Uganda.
 She was appointed to that position on 6 June 2016.
 Before that, from June 2011 until June 2016, she served as the Director General of Medical Services in the Ugandan Ministry of Health.

-Background and education
+Early life and education

 Aceng was born on 11 May 1968.
 She attended Shimoni Primary School in Kampala, Uganda's capital city.
 She studied at Nabisunsa Girls Secondary School for both her Ordinary and Advanced Level education.
 She holds a Bachelor of Medicine and Bachelor of Surgery, a Master of Medicine in Pediatrics, and a Master of Public Health, all from the Makerere University College of Health Sciences.
 She also holds a Diploma in Health Systems Management awarded by the Galilee International Management Institute, in Israel.

 Career

 Aceng began serving as a medical officer in the health ministry.
 At the time she was appointed Director General of Medical Services, she was serving as executive director of Lira Regional Referral Hospital.